"They say the moon is made of green cheese!"

 - In Revenge Of The Titans, many of the Moon Campaign's mission locations are named for different kinds of cheese, disguised with the nomenclature of actual locations on the moon—for example, Mare Crisium (Real Life) and Mare Caseum (in-universe).

-- At one point in Pajama Sam 3 You have to find out what type of cheese the moon is made of.
-It's Bree.
+- At one point in Pajama Sam 3 you have to find out what type of cheese the moon is made of.
+Depending on the game it can be either brie, cheddar, mozzarella, or Monterrey Jack.

-- Speaking of Humongous Entertainment, there's also a brief scene on Putt Putt goes to the Moon that shows a few mice astronaut kids gnawing on the observatory - much to their mom's dismay.
+- Putt-Putt Goes to the Moon has a brief scene that shows a few mice astronaut kids gnawing on the observatory - much to their mom's dismay.
 "But it's made of green cheese, Mom!"

-- The moon seen in the "Midnight Run" level of Crash Bandicoot 3: Warped, as well as in the space levels featured in the GBA title Crash Bandicoot The Huge Adventure, is pretty cheese-like.
+- The moon seen in the "Midnight Run" level of Crash Bandicoot 3: Warped, as well as in the space levels featured in Crash Bandicoot: The Huge Adventure, is pretty cheese-like.

 - Nifflas' games Within A Deep Forest and #modarchive story reference the trope (the former has an entire level set on the Lunar Cheese Extraction Factory), and one of his songs is also called "The Cheese in the Sky".